kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	6. Friday afternoon was marked by my discovery of the potential that [Autonomous Vehicles aka AVs](https://www.google.com/search?q=autonomous+vehicles) have in relation to Futtech and Eviot.
 I dreamt of being a passenger in such a vehicle.
 I will work towards securing that dream as reality.

 - **Job hunting**
-	- Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting.
+	- Still on that ; Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting.

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. Secured a one week contract through which I got to practice my Ethos, and reinforced the Logos-Ethos-Pathos mental model.